codeforkansascity/Neighborhood-Dashboard/README.md

     bundle exec rake db:create db:migrate db:seed

-After your database is ready, run the following script to import the required frontend scripts
+After your database is ready, you now need to install the node modules.

-    bundle exec rake bower:install
+    sudo npm install

+From here, what's left is running the following command to compile the react code.

+    sudo npm run webpack

 Finally, run the following command to start the server

     rails server

+When this command is kicked off, a webpack dev server should be running that continually rebuilds your React code.
+Essentially, if you change and of the code inside app/js, the application should refresh itself.
+If you don't see that occur, run the following command to manually recompile the React code.

+    sudo npm run webpack

 That's all you need!
 Now head to <http://localhost:3000> to view the application!